University of Maryland School of Social Work

 DSW Degree

-Our New DSW Program is Coming Soon!
-The Doctor of Social Work (DSW) will be a three-year, advanced practice doctorate designed for experienced social workers seeking to deepen their expertise and expand their impact.
+The Doctor of Social Work (DSW) is a three-year, advanced practice doctorate designed for experienced social workers seeking to deepen their expertise and expand their impact.

 Explore Social Work: DSW